UWO-CS346-Fall-25/cs346f25-trivia-game-app/docs/README.md

 Week 12 -> If no questions are currently stored in the database, the app uses an API to auto-populate 8 games with 6 questions each into the database.
 These questions are all of random difficulty and category.
 No API/.env setup is required other than what is needed to connect to the Supabase DB.
 The leaderboard on the homepage is now functional because of the new user scores table.
 Note, the code to make the new table is found in the schema.sql file.
 Previously existing users are out of date, and new ones will be needed to use this new version of the app.
 The profile page now includes links to the top 3 games that a user has played, and lists what they're most played game is, among other stats.
 This also requires a new table, and the code for that is also available in the schema.sql file.

+Week 14 -> Added the ability for users to delete games that they created, as well as the ability to delete their account.
+Also updated the CSS to make the forms look well-formatted.
+The color scheme was also updated to be more readable.
+Documentation, comments, and logging are also improved.

 The games created by the API are stored as default games due to the random nature of the questions, as seen in the screenshot below.

 ![alt text](image-2.png)